finos/FDC3/docs/context/ref/Organization.md

 ---
 # `Organization`

-An entity that can be used when referencing private companies and other organizations where a specific intrument is not availabe or desired e.g. CRM and News workflows.
+An entity that can be used when referencing private companies and other organizations where a specific instrument is not available or desired e.g. CRM and News workflows.

 Notes: